What is the Production Possibility Frontier?

 - Point (0, 50): When the company allocated all its resources to producing smartphones, it produced 50, which means no resources were available for tablet production.

 - Point (2, 46): Now, they produced one more tablet, which caused a further shift of the curve on the right side.
-At this point, the production of smartphones decreased to 46.
+At this point, smartphone production decreased to 46.

 - Point (3, 42): Further, the company allocated more resources to producing 3 tablets.
-This reduced the number of smartphones produced to 42 and caused a downward shift in the curve.
+This reduced the number of smartphones produced to 42 and shifted the curve downward.

 - Point (4, 36): As the company increased tablet production to 4, smartphone production decreased to 36.
 This indicates the company is allocating more resources to tablet production.
 Here, the curve moves further to the right side and downward.